0xcaff/splitter-contract/README.md

 splitter-contract
 =================

-An Ethereum smart contract to receive funds and evenly split them between a set number of outputs.
+An Ethereum smart contract to receive evenly split received funds between a set number of outputs.

 Usage